mdaxc6/databootcamp-final-project/README.md

 ## Goal

-Allow a user to enter a custom review and predict whether it is negative or positive.
+Use sentiment analysis to allow a user to enter a custom review and predict whether it is negative or positive.

 ## Technologies used